exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Objects of the same type will have access to each others private and protected members even though they are not the same instances.

+Class invasion doesn't work when running an external closure inside the class.

 .. code-block:: php

    <?php